-British PM May fails to win over her party ahead of Brexit vote
+Britain's May tells lawmakers: back me or lose Brexit

 After two-and-a-half years of haggling since the 2016 Brexit referendum, Juncker cautioned this was Britain’s last chance.
 “It is this deal or Brexit might not happen at all,” he said.

-Supporters of Brexit say while the divorce might bring some short-term instability, in the longer term it will allow the United Kingdom to thrive and also enable deeper EU integration without such a powerful reluctant member.

-May, an initial opponent of Brexit who won the top job in the chaos following the 2016 referendum, has repeatedly warned that if lawmakers reject her deal then Brexit could be thwarted.

-Additional reporting by Elisabeth O'Leary, Andy Bruce, William Schomberg, Kate Holton and Alistair Smout; Writing by Guy Faulconbridge; Editing by Janet Lawrence
+Additional reporting by Elisabeth O'Leary, Andy Bruce, William Schomberg, Kate Holton and Alistair Smout; Writing by Guy Faulconbridge and Giles Elgood; Editing by Janet Lawrence